l1f7/surface/docs/frontend-checklist.md

 ### Testing
 - [ ] Site tested in all relevant browsers and devices
 - [ ] Site is visually tested on non-retina, low contrast screens
-- [ ] Site works with JavaScript turned off, or the sections that do not work are [indicated to the user via messages in `<noscript>` tags](https://github.com/l1f7/surface/blob/master/core/templates/core/snippets/enable-javascript.html), styled according to the site's branding
 - [ ] ['Upgrade your browser'](https://github.com/l1f7/surface/blob/master/core/templates/core/snippets/outdated-browser.html) message displayed on unsupported browsers

-#### Automated tests
-- [ ] Relevant unit tests are written
-- [ ] Unit tests pass (`npm run test`)
-- [ ] If any, relevant integration tests are written
-- [ ] If any, integration tests pass (`npm run test:integration`)
-- [ ] Run site url through the [Facebook debugger](https://developers.facebook.com/tools/debug/) to check it will appear correctly if shared
-- [ ] Run the link checker [`hyperlink -r http://example.com/`](https://github.com/l1f7/surface/blob/master/docs/useful-tooling.md#hyperlink) to find & fix broken links

 ### Performance